UAE: Fujairah’s mountains had human settlements dating back to 13,000 years ago, new book reveals

 Precious metals sector is undergoing an extended period of consolidation, and following the strong run-up earlier this year

-Contrary to popular belief, Fujairah was not deserted in ancient times but had human settlements dating as far back as 13,000 years ago, new archaeological excavations have revealed.
+Contrary to popular beliefs, Fujairah was not deserted in ancient times but had human settlements dating as far back as 13,000 years ago, new archaeological excavations have revealed.

-Dr. Michele Ziolkowski, author of The Archaeology and History of Fujairah, said she had found ample evidence of human settlement as well as migration routes in the mountains of Fujairah.
+Dr. Michele Ziolkowski, author of The Archaeology and History of Fujairah, said she had found ample evidence of human settlements as well as migration routes in the mountains of Fujairah.

 "Charcoal samples from two excavated trenches at Jabal Kaf Addor in Fujairah were radiocarbon-dated.
 They revealed a sequence of occupations at the site between 13,000 and 7,500 years ago," Dr Michele told Khaleej Times.